Agents' Room: Narrative Generation through Multi-step Collaboration: Fiction Writing Task

 Taking into consideration all of these complexities, we collected \tellmeastory\ through writing workshops to replicate the organic environment in which a collaborative writing process can take place.
 We provided a group of writers (28 in total) with broad instructions for quality based on collation of the Publication Manual of the American Psychological Association (currently in its 7th edition), the GRE/GMAT writing assessment rubrics, and various mass market style guides.
 Writers created their own prompts, wrote an initial draft, received feedback from peers, revised, and then submitted to a workshop lead for a second round of feedback and final approval.
 Workshop leads could ask for additional edits or accept as is.
-Workshops lasted on average 3-4 weeks.
-The average rate of production for workshops generally reached no more than 2--3~writing samples per writer per week.
+Workshops lasted on average 3--4 weeks. option of downtime between workshops or the opportunity to work in another workshop if they desired to prevent burnout.
+The average rate of production for workshops generally reached no more than \mbox{2--3}~writing samples per writer per week.
 We provide example prompts in Figure~\ref{fig:prompts} and example stories in \Cref{appendix:fictionstories}.
+The majority of the stories belong to the genres of science fiction and fantasy but are also representative of the following genres: horror, drama, comedy, adventure, and folklore.

 Table~\ref{tab:comparison-datasets} compares \tellmeastory\ against commonly used story generation benchmarks.
 Our dataset is small in scale and thus not suited to training a model from scratch.
 Our prompts are more detailed compared to other benchmarks (see Input column) and the target stories are genuinely long (e.g,~double in size compared to \textsc{WritingPrompts}).
 Note that some of these datasets, although useful for system development, are not strictly speaking narratives. \textsc{WikiPlots} is a collection of plots from Wikipedia rather than stories, \textsc{RocStories} are five-sentence long common sense stories, and \textsc{ChangeMyView} contains pairs of posts and their counter-arguments.